-There are two types of filtering options available by the click on the + button: you can either choose Select specific items or Add filter providing for several filtering options based on the name, status, delivery, or objective of the entities.
+Next, you need filter the items by clicking on the + button: it is possible to Select specific items or choose filters based on the name, status, delivery, or objective of the entities.

-After defining the level, if you choose to use Select specific items filter you can pick specific campaigns, ad sets, or ads from the list or you can select items by name.
+If you use Select specific items option you can pick specific campaigns, ad sets, or ads from the list or you can filter items by their name.

 Note: You can choose ads from multiple ad sets, i.e. pick a couple from one ad set, then go to another ad set and pick ads there.

 The other filtering options can help you pick items based on the name, status, delivery, or objective of the entities.
 Filters vary depending on the platform.
 For Facebook Ads, they are the following:

 Please also note that if the level the rule is applied to and in the filter are not the same, the matching principle might be different:

 The rule is set at a higher level than the filters

 Example: the rule is set at the campaign level, the filters are at the ad set or ad level

 If the higher level contains at least one item that fits the criteria, it will be matched and checked by the rule.
 In this case, the rule will match all campaigns that contain at least one ad set with the "test" in the ad set name.